personalrobotics/IGHAStar/README.md

 to handle all of the compilation and python binding.
 This allows us to get the performance of C++/CUDA with the abstraction of Python/Pytorch.
 The first time you run the planner, it will cache all the compiled objects for future use.

-While we recommend the GPU accelerated edge expansion and evaluation, the standalone example will automatically switch to CPU backend if an Nvidia GPU is not available.
+### Compute Environment Selection

+For the standalone examples, the system automatically detects CUDA availability:
+- If CUDA is available: Uses GPU-accelerated planning
+- If CUDA is not available: Falls back to CPU implementation

 ## Installation